6063-fuguoxue/MidTerm/README.md

 Then, I applied the rules to create a single tiger strip.
 This is achieved by `function tigerStrip(x,y)` and `function tigerPattern()`.
 The final pattern has its size related to the window size.

 #### Pattern 2: Amur Leopard
+Amur Leopard pattern is easier to create because I could refer to the HW03B code.
+The high-level logic is to create non-overlapping "dots".
+However, different from HW03B code, this time I created the `class LeopardDot` with all the properties and functions that a single leopard dot needs to be shown on the canvas.
+Moreover, the dots are not circles but arcs to better imitate Amur Leopard's fur pattern.
+Each arc is rotated at a random angle ranging from 0 to 2*PI radians so that the arc gaps are facing in different directions.

 #### Function: change pattern upon mouse click